Revolutionary Rivalry: All-time series summary

 Series led and games won by George Mason are shaded ██ green.
 Series led and games won by George Washington are shaded ██ blue.

 Series results

-The formal rivalry began during the 2013-14 season when Mason joined the Atlantic 10 Conference.
+The formal rivalry began during the 2013–14 season when Mason joined the Atlantic 10 Conference.

 The point system is that there is one point awarded per win, and split half a point if it ends in a tie in head-to-head team sports.
 This includes soccer, volleyball, basketball, tennis and lacrosse.
 In baseball and softball, a point is awarded to whichever team wins the series, since these sports are played in three-game series over the course of the regular season.
 In individual, non head-to-head sports, a point is awarded to the team that finishes higher in the Atlantic 10 championship.
 These sports are cross country, swimming, golf and rowing.

-Below is a summary of winners since the point system began.